Shikha-code36/faultlab/experiments/008-graduated-admission-onset/README.md

 0% for both `off` and `instantaneous`.
 The decision trace shows why: even at RPS 12, the pool spends a real fraction of its time at `pool_active=9` (u=0.9, inside the ramp), not just at or below `pool_active=8`.
-This is the same "narrow room" risk the README's Little's-Law analysis flagged *before* this experiment ran -- it just turned out to be sharper than the chosen margin accounted for.
-Per the project's methodology (see [[feedback_no_post_hoc_tuning]] in memory), `u_low` was not adjusted after seeing this; the run stands as executed against its preregistered design.
+This is the same "narrow room" risk the Little's-Law analysis above flagged *before* this experiment ran -- it just turned out to be sharper than the chosen margin accounted for. `u_low` was not adjusted after seeing this result; the run stands as executed against its preregistered design.

 | RPS | off (error%) | instantaneous (error%) | graduated (error%) |
 |---|---|---|---|